NozovoAi/csv_to_webhook/README.md

 ### 2. Configure Settings

 - Enter your webhook URL (required)
-- Add a source label to identify where these leads came from (required)
+- Add a source label to identify where these record came from (required)
-- Optionally add notes that will be sent with each lead
+- Optionally add notes that will be sent with each records
-- Toggle test mode if you want to test with just the first lead
+- Toggle test mode if you want to test with just the first records

-### 3. Process Leads
+### 3. Process rows

-- Click "Test" to send just the first lead as a test
+- Click "Test" to send just the first row as a test
 - Click "Start" to process the entire file
 - Monitor progress in real-time
 - View successes and failures